 To reach that goal it is as well necessary to make space for dialogue.
 That possibility is provided on Facebook.
 You are therefore encouraged to join the closed facebook group Therapeutic Puppetry, which already has about 400 participants worldwide.
 Also, for this work, the puppeteer and occupational therapist Ingrid Lagerqvist is a source of inspiration and a great role model for combining puppetry and therapy.
 She became interested in drama, music therapy and puppetry early in life and was the child of Polish puppeteers.
 Hand- and paper puppets were her specialty working in the area from 1951 until she passed away in Austria July 2003.
 From 1969 Ingrid was a co-founder of UNIMA-Sweden.
 Her work was mainly in schools for children with special needs, although she also worked in children´s hospitals and psychiatric wards.
 She especially emphasized the use of puppetry as a continuous method including the whole process from creation to play.
 This website is made in Ingrid Lagerqvist´s honor.
 An everyday Hero crossing borders as well geographically, culturally and therapeutically.

-Briefly about me: I am an art therapist working with child, adolescent and family therapy in Sweden.
+Briefly about me: I am an arts therapist working with child, adolescent and family therapy in Sweden.
 My background is mainly in Mental Health Care, psychiatry and work in a Children´s Hospital.
-I have an ongoing MA in Social Work and further education in psychotherapy, symbolic work and family therapy.
+I have an ongoing MA in Expressive Arts Therapy and further education in psychotherapy, symbolic work and family therapy.
 My believe in puppetry as a vehicle for change inspired me to create this web site in 2008, with the intent of broadening the field of therapeutic puppetry.
 Read and Enjoy!